thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 method must be utilized to find the peak location.
 Cespedes et al. used a binary search method to decrease computation times [Cespedes1995]_.

-It has also been demonstrated that a simultaneous 2D displacement vector estimate will generate better results than two independent 1D displacement estimates [Konofagou1998,Chen2004,Geiman2000,Zahiri-Azar2008]_.
+It has also been demonstrated that a simultaneous two-dimensional (2D) displacement vector estimate will generate better results than two independent 1D displacement estimates [Konofagou1998,Chen2004,Geiman2000,Zahiri-Azar2008]_.
 Sumi described an iterative 2D phase tracking technique [Sumi1999]_, and Ebbini describes a similar technique